Health news

 Researches

 Canada’s Dietary Guidelines set out Health Canada’s guidelines and considerations on healthy eating.
-Source:- Health Canada
+Dietary Guidelines provide recommendations for healthy eating based on the best available scientific evidence.
+These guidelines aim to promote overall nutritional well-being and support improvements to the Canadian food environment Source:- Health Canada

 Public Health Ontario 2024–29 Strategic Plan